 The Company maintains a defined-contribution savings plan under Section 401(k) of the IRC, or the 401(k) Plan.
 The 401(k) Plan covers all employees who meet defined minimum age and service requirements and allows participants to defer a portion of their annual compensation on a pretax basis.
 In 2019, the Company made a safe harbor nonelective contribution of 3% of eligible compensation on behalf of all employees.
-Effective January 1, 2020, the Plan provides for matching contributions on a portion of participant contributions pursuant to the 401(k) Savings Plan's matching formula, up to 4% of eligible compensation.
+Effective January 1, 2020, the Plan provided for matching contributions on a portion of participant contributions pursuant to the 401(k) Savings Plan's matching formula, up to 4% of eligible compensation.
 All matching contributions and participant contributions vest immediately.
-Contributions totaled \$74 and \$0 for the years ended December 31, 2019 and 2018, respectively, and have been recorded in the statements of operations.
+Contributions totaled \$203 and \$74 for the years ended December 31, 2020 and 2019, respectively, and have been recorded in the statements of operations.